cjripple/DH110-SEM1F/assignment06/README.md

 #### Colors

 I liked the user's feedback for the dark mode being too blue.
 I think that's valuable since most users associate "dark mode" with dark grey.
-I also agreed with him that the blue search bar was ugly.
+I also agreed with him that the fully-blue search bar was undesirable.

 ## Accessibility Test